mitoteam/mt-checklist/README.md

 ## How to try

-Download latest version for your platform.
-Unpack and run (single executable file).
+* Download latest version for your platform and unpack it (single executable file).
+* Run `mt-checklist init` to create default settings file.
+* Open `.settings.yml` and adjust options if you need.
+* Run `mt-checklist run`.
 It will print address to open browser in console.

-Program will create database file and config in same folder.
+Program will create database file `data.db` in same folder.

+You can use `mt-checklist install` under Linux to install it as a daemon.

+## Upgrade

+* Download new version.
+* Stop program or daemon.
+* Replace executable with newer version.
+* Start it again (it will perform all upgrades automatically).

-## Dependencies
+## Development Dependencies

 * [mitoteam/mttools](https://github.com/mitoteam/mttools)
 * [mitoteam/dhtml](https://github.com/mitoteam/dhtml)